steedos/steedos-app-livechat/README.md

-# steedos-app-papercups
+# Steedos Live Chat

-Implementing a new back-end of papercups live chat, with steedos low code platform.
+Implementing a new back-end of papercups live chat, using steedos low code platform.